chadwhitacre/openpath/2024/cra/index.md

    events for the community."

 With government regulation of Open Source, foundations seem poised to take on even more responsibility.
-In the limit, they could even evolve into weird software companies.
-Sentry has teams that provide a legal framework for IP management, technical services, and general management and operations.
+In the limit, they could even evolve to look like weird software companies.
+Consider a software company like my employer, Sentry.
+It provides a legal framework for IP management, technical services, and general management and operations.
 We have a service reliability team, and events and marketing staff.
 We _also_ have a full-fledged product engineering organization—the bulk of our company.

-Will the foundations of the future employ engineers, to meet the demands placed on them, directly or indirectly, by the CRA?
+Will the foundations of the future employ engineers, to meet the demands (direct or indirect) of regulators?
 [Django](https://www.djangoproject.com/fundraising/#who-are-the-django-fellows)
 and [Ruby
 Central](https://rubycentral.org/news/ruby-central-welcomes-new-software-engineer-in-residence-sponsored-by-aws/)
 have started down this path.
 PHP is [furthest along](https://thephp.foundation/structure/#core_developers).
 Taken to its conclusion, this would change the character of our foundations, but not necessarily in a bad way.
-There is no scale without discipline.
+There is no scale without discipline, and there are ways to scale that [preserve the heart and soul of Open Source](/2024/a-vision-for-software-commons/#the-heart-of-open-source).

-If we are to regulate Open Source like a restaurant, let's also [fund Open Source like a restaurant](/2024/open-source-is-a-restaurant/).
-Let's [preserve the heart and soul of Open Source](/2024/a-vision-for-software-commons/#the-heart-of-open-source), _and_ deliver the safety and security that the European Union and the world need from us.

----

-{% include img.html src="social.webp" caption="" url="" %}
+Foundations have an opportunity—perhaps an obligation—to play a pivotal role in ensuring that homegrown green onions from a thousand back yards are safe for mass consumption.